Celebrate July Disability Pride Month

 Manhattan Borough Hall (1 Centre Street, 19th Floor)

-Traveling by Subway (nearest accessible station): Brooklyn Bridge - City Hall (4, 5, 6 Trains) or Chamber Street (J Train)
+Traveling by Subway (nearest accessible station): Brooklyn Bridge - City Hall (4, 5, 6 Trains) or Chambers Street (J Train)

 Traveling by Car: Enter the address 1 Centre Street into your navigation.